eMedicine Specialties > Obstetrics and Gynecology > Labor and Delivery

 Maternal verbal consent should be obtained prior to the forceps attempt, although the procedure may need to be performed emergently or after the mother has been medicated.
 If a planned forceps delivery is to be performed (ie, for maternal medical indications), counseling and consent may be completed prior to the onset of active labor.

 The type of forceps to be used depends on the specific indications and conditions.
-The most commonly used forceps are Simpson forceps (see Media file 1), which are used to deliver a molded fetal head, as is commonly seen in nulliparous women.
-Also commonly used are Tucker-McLane forceps (see Media file 15), which have a more rounded cephalic curve, more suitable for the unmolded fetal head commonly seen in multiparous women.
-Many operators now use the Simpson forceps with the Luikart modification (semifenestrated) (see Media file 14).
+The most commonly used forceps are Simpson forceps, which are used to deliver a molded fetal head, as is commonly seen in nulliparous women.
+Also commonly used are Tucker-McLane forceps, which have a more rounded cephalic curve, more suitable for the unmolded fetal head commonly seen in multiparous women.
+Kjelland forceps are made for rotation of the fetal head and lack a pelvic curve.
+Many instruments are available with the Luikart modification (pseudo-fenestrated).

 Adequate anesthesia is also achievable with regional or general anesthesia.
 Regional anesthesia is often used; general anesthesia is usually reserved for very unusual emergency situations.
 With the former, the patient should be prepared and draped after the anesthesia has been delivered via epidural or spinal injection.
 With the latter, the surgeon should be ready, with the patient properly draped, before administration of general anesthesia.